20 Clever Uses for Ammonia You’ll Wish You Knew Sooner

 Use ammonia to repel moths

 Pesky kitchen moths seem to come out of nowhere!
 Send them back to wherever they came from by washing your cupboards, drawers, and pantry shelves, with ½-cup ammonia diluted in 1 quart (1 liter) water.
 Leave drawers and cabinet doors open to thoroughly air-dry.
-Check out 10 more disgusting house bugs—and how to get rid of them.

 Use ammonia to make crystal sparkle